-If it's a more suspect situation, though, like if someone's off with a broken leg and you see them jogging through the park, you might have reason to question things.
-Hopefully in this case you've asked them to send a doctor's note for something so serious.
+If you think someone is genuinely taking advantage of sick days, though, (like if they’re off with a broken leg and you see them jogging through the park) you might have reason to question things.
+Hopefully in this case you've asked them to send a medical certificate for something so serious.

 If it's something more minor, like a single ad hoc day-off where you bump into them at the shops on the release date of the new FIFA game with a copy in hand, it's up to you.
 It could depend on whether your sickness absence policy contains guidance on what they should and shouldn't be doing on a sick day.